 While designing the restrooms area, following points shall be kept in mind:

-- The restrooms should be easy to access to all the customers without unnecessary wandering.
+- The restrooms should be easy to access for the customers without unnecessary wandering.

 - It is advisable that the restrooms shall also have wheelchair access for catering to the specific needs of physically challenged customers.